Peruvian restaurants won international awards.

 LATIN AMERICA’S 50 BEST RESTAURANTS 2024

-Latin America’s 50 Best Restaurants list is voted on by 300 gastronomic experts chosen for their knowledge and experience in the field.
-Each member votes for restaurants based on their expertise over the past 18 months, and at least four of their votes must be for restaurants outside their own country.
+Latin America’s 50 Best Restaurants compiles the list of the 100 best restaurants in Latin America based on the votes of 300 gastronomy experts, who are selected for their knowledge and experience in the field.
+Members of the Latin American panel vote for the restaurants they consider most outstanding in the last 18 months, and at least four of each member’s votes must go to restaurants outside their own country.

 El Comercio Perú